taureanamir/video_analytics_for_connection_discovery_and_user_behavior_monitoring/README.md

 5. and if the distance is within a certain threshold, determine their gaze direction
 6. finally categorize them into a group if they satisfy the given conditions.

+The customers in yellow boxes are in a group.

 ![alt text](larger-group.png "Group discovery")